 Celebrate Earth Hour by reading aloud by candlelight

-People from over 175 countries as well as businesses and landmarks—such as the Eiffel Tower, Big Ben and the Empire State Building—will switch off the lights for 60 minutes to save energy and make a collective statement during Earth Hour 2017.
+People from over 185 countries will switch off the lights for 60 minutes to save energy and make a collective statement during Earth Hour.
+This symbol of hope and unity is needed more than ever in 2020 with our Covid-19 global pandemic.

 My suggestion for you this year is to light some candles and read aloud to family or friends.
 In the early 19th century, literate families read aloud to each other as a matter of habit.
 But now the habit seems to be a lost art in many families in our high-tech gadgetry world.